By using this site you agree to our use of cookies. Click for more information.

 Every year about 30 people die from carbon monoxide poisoning caused by gas appliances and flues which have not been properly installed or maintained.
 Many others also suffer ill health.

 The Gas Safety (Installation and Use) Regulations 1998 specifically deal with the installation, maintenance and use of gas appliances, fittings and flues in domestic and certain commercial premises.
-They place duties on certain landlords to ensure that gas appliances, fittings and flues provided for tenants’ use are safe.
+They place duties on certain landlords to ensure that gas appliances, fittings and flues provided for contract holder’s use are safe.

 A guide to landlords’ duties: Gas Safety (Installation and Use) Regulations 1998 (PDF)